MrXester/T-Assessment-BREAKAWAI/README.md

 # Technical Assessment for Breakawai
 ### (Breakawai) Data Scientist Trainee - Technical Assessment
+⚠ Made with Python 3.10 and SQLite3 ⚠

 ## Set Objectives
 - Create an ETL script to prepare a dataset for analysis: